timjansen/PinkySwear.js/README.md

 ## API ##

-PinkySwear has just five functions.
+PinkySwear has just three functions.

 To create a new promise in pending state, call pinkySwear():
 >         var promise = pinkySwear();